 Analysts at Bell Potter have been busy finding ASX shares from several industries that they believe are best placed to have a strong 2021.

-On this occasion, I’m going to look at the healthcare sector.
+On this occasion, I’m going to look at the resources sector.
 Here are a couple of shares they rate highly:

-Another healthcare share the broker likes is dendrimer product developer, Starpharma.
-Bell Potter has a speculative buy rating and $2.20 price target on its shares.
+The broker has a buy rating and $1.60 price target on the company’s shares.

 It commented: “During 2020 NIC’s NPI production lines operated at steady state production levels and all-in costs that beat our original forecasts and nameplate capacity, resulting in production attributable to NIC of ~34ktpa.
 The strong operational performance and rising nickel price enabled NIC to repay debt early and declare a maiden A2cps dividend (unfranked).”